17.Analysis of errors(2).

 s for the second set of values = √(72 + 12 + 62 + 224) = √(904) = 4.74.

-C] Variance – It is just the square of standard deviation.
+C] Variance – Variance is the square of standard deviation.

 Variance = s2.